LidkeLab/BaGoL/README.md

 Windows 64 bit OS
 MATLAB 64 bit
 MATLAB Statistics and Machine Learning Toolbox
-The algorithm was tested using MATLAB R2016a and will likely run on any later version.
+The algorithm was tested using MATLAB R2018a and will likely run on any later version.

 INSTALLATION:
 Download the Software Package.
 In MATLAB change directories to the BaGoL folder.

-# Data:
+Data:
 dSTORM data of EGF receptors, DNA Origami and simulated 8-mer data.
 These data are used by the demos.
 More data are available at the Nature Communication website published along the paper.

-Demos:
+#Demos:
 To run the demos open the scripts in MATLAB and run them or type the name of the scripts in a command window.

 BaGoL_MPI_Origami.m: